mpimd-csc/flexiblas/README.md

 	libblis64-serial-dev libblas-dev libblas64-dev liblapack-dev \
 	liblapack64-dev
 ```
-Afterwards you can build the *Debian* package out of the source code by typing:
+Afterwards, you can build the *Debian* package out of the source code by typing:
 ```
     fakeroot dpkg-buildpackage -us -uc
 ```